tshepang/blog-movies/content/movies/The Bang-Bang Club (2010).rst

    small group of tribal killers, he also happens to have a soft side... literally a savior of one heroic guy.
-Watching him was a serious relief since I was concerned that these guys would be some sort of faceless aggresors/victims.
+Watching him was a serious relief since I was concerned that these guys would be some sort of faceless aggressors/victims.
 Sure about all of them were, but at least there was him, and one other guy saddened by the death of wife and child.

-This is an important movie, and it's sad that it hasn't achieved the populariy it deserves.
+This is an important movie, and it's sad that it hasn't achieved the popularity it deserves.
 I'm still not going to claim it's a masterpiece because, other than that performance, I'm not sure I wanna give it a repeat viewing.
 It's not because it's unpleasant.
 It just feels that what kept me glued were moments that won't be so thrilling second time